 Ficus montana (Oak Leaf Fig) Indoor Care, Propagation, Common Problems and Remedies

 The leaves on new growth are brown-green but they turn green as they mature.
-Oak-leafed Fig is a crawling plant like Creeping Fig (Ficus pumila) both of which are ideal groundcovers as they develop roots at the nodes.
+Oak-leafed Fig is a crawling plant like Creeping Fig (Ficus pumila), both of which are ideal groundcovers as they develop roots at the nodes.

-Oak Leaf Fig is often mistaken for Ficus pumila quercifolia, the Oak Leaf Creeping Fig also called Miniature Oakleaf Fig or String of Frogs Plant.
+Ficus montana is often mistaken for Ficus pumila quercifolia, the Oak Leaf Creeping Fig also called Miniature Oakleaf Fig or String of Frogs Plant.

 Oak Leaf Fig, Ficus montana